905-264-0158

 Following breakfast, make your way to the railway station to board a high-speed train to Bari in Italy’s southernmost region of Puglia.
 On arrival in Bari, a private transfer will take you to Alberobello, well known for its picturesque houses with cone-shaped roofs and where you’ll enjoy accommodation at one of this typical Trulo.
 After checking-in, you are free to explore your new surroundings.
 Overnight accommodation in Alberobello.
 (B)

-Day 5: Masseria & Pasta Experience
+Day 6: Masseria & Pasta Experience

-Today enjoy a wonderful culinary experience in Puglia's countryside.
+This morning enjoy a wonderful culinary experience in Puglia's countryside.
 Meet your guide and set off to a ‘masseria’ (local working farm) where you'll be welcomed by the farmers and enjoy a tour of the property and its animals.
-After performing harvesting the produce required from the garden, the housewife will show you how to prepare the pasta and sauce for a typical Puglian dish, such as cavatelli with ricotta cheese or orecchiette with vegetables.
+After harvesting the produce required from the garden, the housewife will show you how to prepare the pasta and sauce for a typical Puglian dish, such as cavatelli with ricotta cheese or orecchiette with vegetables.
 Then relax and enjoy a convivial meal with the whole family, before returning to Alberobello.
-The remainder of the day is at leisure to relax or explore on your own.
+The afternoon is free to relax and spend as you choose.
 (B.L)

 Day 7: Alberobello | Bari